 In brief, TCO results depend entirely on the cost model for the analysis.
 And, when TCO results from two analysts differ, there are two possible reasons why they differ:

 Total Cost of Ownership: Where To Go From Here?
-Find TCO Resources
+Further TCO Resources

 Download today the premier case-building books and software from The Master Case Builder Shop!